Nexmo/server-sdk-specification/SPECIFICATION.md

 A client object should allow the base URL to be overridden when it is created.

 ## Recommended Environment Variable Names
-This is intended for framework-specific extensions where we magically bootstrap a Nexmo Client in a service provider etc.
+This is intended for framework-specific extensions where we magically bootstrap a Vonage Client in a service provider etc.

 * `NEXMO_API_KEY`
 * `NEXMO_API_SECRET`